 - A summer research experience in your research advisor’s lab, an alternate lab at CMU, or a summer research experience at another institution.

 Admission to the M.S. in Mechanical Engineering–Research program does not guarantee admission into our Ph.D. program.
 Ph.D. students are accepted through our direct Ph.D. program.

-Our master’s programs are self-supported or have an outside funding source (such as the student’s employer) to pay for tuition and living expenses.
+Our master’s degrees are self-supported or have an outside funding source (such as the student’s employer) to pay for tuition and living expenses.
 To see annual tuition rates, visit Carnegie Mellon’s The HUB website.

 Note that immigration regulations do not allow Carnegie Mellon University to issue visa documents for part-time master's programs.